-We strive to offer our products on a multiple brand, multiple channel and multiple price point basis.
+We strive to offer our products on a multiple brand, multiple channels and multiple price point basis.
 As a part of this strategy, we license the names and brands of numerous recognized companies, designers and celebrities.
 In entering into these license agreements, we plan our products to be targeted towards different market segments based on consumer demographics, design, suggested pricing and channel of distribution.
 If any of our licensors decides to "reposition" its products under the brands we license from them, introduce similar products under similar brand names or otherwise change the parameters of design, pricing, distribution, target market or competitive set, we could experience a significant downturn in that brand's business, adversely affecting our sales and profitability.
 In addition, as licensed products may be personally associated with designers or celebrities, our sales of those products could be materially and adversely affected if any of those individuals' images, reputations or popularity were to be negatively impacted.

-Any adverse change in our relationship with PVH Corp. and its Calvin Klein brand would have a material adverse effect on our results of operations.
+Any adverse change in our relationship with PVH Corp. and its Calvin Klein or Tommy Hilfiger brands would have a material adverse effect on our results of operations.

 We have ten different license agreements relating to a variety of products sold under the Calvin Klein brand that is owned by PVH Corp.
-Sales of Calvin Klein product constitute a majority of our sales of licensed products.
-Any change by PVH in the marketing of products sold under the Calvin Klein label or any adverse change in the consumer's perception of the Calvin Klein brand could have a material adverse effect on our results of operations.
-We have three license agreements for products sold under the Tommy Hilfiger brand, which is also owned by PVH.
+We have five different license agreements for products sold under the Tommy Hilfiger brand, which is also owned by PVH.
+In February 2016, we significantly expanded our relationship with Tommy Hilfiger through a new license for women's sportswear, suit separates, performance and denim.
+Net sales of these two brands owned by PVH constituted approximately 40% of our net sales in fiscal 2016.
 Any adverse change in our relationship with PVH would have a material adverse effect on our results of operations.